Definition of Kick

-First and foremost, let’s get the difference between a front kick and a front throw straight, as despite both gestures share the same principles, huge are the differences between them.
+First and foremost, let’s explain the difference between a front kick and a front throw, as despite both gestures share the same principles, huge are the differences between them.

 - Extremely hard to block

-- Extremely powerful when thrown parallel to the ground
+- Extremely powerful when executed parallel to the ground

-- It’s limited in height when targeted at its highest range
+- They are limited in height when targeted at their highest range

-- Perfect for short and long range combat
+- Perfect for short and long distance combat

 - Easier to predict, and therefore to intercept

-- Not as deadly as a front kick, due to the nature of the impact
+- Not as deadly as a front kicks, due to the nature of impact

-- Has no limits in height if thrown by an athlete with very good flexibility
+- Have no limits in height if performed by athletes with very good flexibility

 - They are more practical in long-distance combat